Menu

 form 4

-This section is used to set the display information on the card, including:
+This section is used to configure the display information on the card, including:

 • Displayed price

-• If you choose highlighting, you also need to fill in the highlight text
+• If highlighting is selected, you also need to fill in the highlight text

 • Button text